averygoodplanet/recipe_tracker/doc/user_stories.md

 As  a user, I want to be able to save a new recipe to the database so that I can use it in the future.

-Usage:  ./recipe_tracker create "My New Recipe"
+Usage:  ./recipe_tracker create "Ham Sandwich" --ingredients "ham, cheese, bread" --directions "put between bread" --time 20 --dish "Entree" --serves 5 --calories 40

 Acceptance Criteria:
 * Prompts user to enter new recipe data